-Due to coronavirus, many online shoppers have changed their shopping behaviors.
-With this change, there is a need to know how to shop safely during coronavirus.
+Due to coronavirus, there is a need to know how to shop safely online during Coronavirus.

 With this rapid improvement eCommerce is enjoying, many fraudsters have been swift to swarm.

-How to Shop Safely During Coronavirus: 6 Safety Tips for Shoppers
+How to Shop Safely Online During Coronavirus: 6 Safety Tips for Shoppers

 1. Examine the Site Thoroughly

-The first tips on how to shop safely during coronavirus is to examine the site you are dealing with.
+The first tip on how to shop safely during coronavirus is to examine the site you are dealing with.

-But, what happens if you can’t find trusted reviews of this website online, and all you have to do is to trust your instinct?
+What happens if you can’t find trusted reviews of this website online?

 Two Basic and Simple Ways to Examine a Website: